AHRQ Grants for Health Services Research Dissertation Program (R36)

 Previously Funded R36 Awards

-The AHRQ Grants On-Line Database (GOLD) provides a listing of previous recipients with their institutional affiliations and dissertation titles.
+The AHRQ's Project Research Online Database (PROD) provides a listing of previous recipients with their institutional affiliations and dissertation titles.

 Division of Research Education